ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/lab-exercise4.md

         The public key has been prevented from wrapping a key, but it could still be used to encrypt data.

     Congratulations for reaching the end of the lab!

+    We hope you have gotten a taste of the functionality offered by the Crypto Express cards and made accessible to you via the GREP11 server feature of Hyper Protect Virtual Servers.
+And if you know a bit more about security after doing this lab than you did before, we're pleased about that!

+    We welome your suggestions for improvements or enhancements to the lab.

+    Please do not forget to take your survey for the Webinar and your survey about your Workshop Manager/SkyTap experience.